lsst-dm/dm_dev_guide/work/flow.rst

    git pull  # Sanity check; rebase ticket if master was updated. git merge --no-ff tickets/DM-NNNN git push

-**GitHub pull request pages also offer a 'big green button' for merging a branch to master**.
-We discourage you from using this button since there isn't a convenient way of knowing that the merged development history graph will be linear from GitHub's interface.
-Rebasing the ticket branch against ``master`` and doing the non-fast forward merging on the command line is the safest workflow.

 The ticket branch may be deleted from the GitHub remote if its name is in the merge commit comment (which it is by default).